qiskit-community/qiskit-metal/README.md

 #### Get help: Slack
 Use the slack channel.
 Join [qiskit slack](https://ibm.co/joinqiskitslack) and then join the `#metal` channel to communicate with the developers and other participants.
 You may also use this channel inquire about collaborations.

+#### Take part to the live tutorials and discussion
+Use [this form](https://airtable.com/shrxQEgKqZCf319F3) to sign-up for the upcoming sessions.
+The calendar, reminders and recordings will be shared in the Slack channel.

 ## Documentation
 After installation, you can open the documentation like this
 ```python